dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{EDS } = \frac{2 ln(\frac{n_{11} + n_{01}}{T})}{ln(\frac{n_{11}}{T})} - 1.

 EDS can range from -1 to 1, with 0 representing no skill.
 A perfect forecast would have a value of EDS = 1.
-EDS is independent of bias, so should be presented along with the frequency bias statistic (Stephenson et al, 2008).
+EDS is independent of bias, so should be presented along with the frequency bias statistic (:ref:`Stephenson et al, 2008 <Stephenson-2008>`).

 Extreme Dependency Index (EDI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~